kendo-labs/kendo-bootstrapper/kendosrc/docs/api/dataviz/sparkline.md

 Each series type has a different set of options.

+> **Info:** Some options accept function as argument.
+They will be evaluated for each point (supplied as parameter).
+The theme/seriesDefaults value will be used if no value is returned.

 ### series.type `String`*(default: "line")*

 The type of the series.
 Available types: